Nuitka/Nuitka-website/doc/doc/roadmap.rst

 [ ] Document commercial Windows Service usage with examples.

+[ ] Document traceback encryption usage with examples.

 [ ] Add download updating for standalone as well, onefile for windows works.

 ******************************
- Features to be added for 2.1
+ Features to be added for 2.2
 ******************************

 [ ] Initial support for ctypes based direct calls of C code.